8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 Pablo Neruda's house La Sebastiana in Valparaíso, Chile

 Business hours are between 10:00 and 18:00 from Tuesday to Sunday (in January and February, visitors can enter the museum until 19:00).
-The museum's fee is $9,500 (about USD 10).
+Entry cost is $9,500 (about USD 10).

 5. Climb to a panoramic lookout on a late 1800s funicular